William Swan Garvin: Career

 Garvin was postmaster of Mercer from 1837 to 1841.

 Garvin was elected as a Democrat to the Twenty-ninth Congress.
 He served as chairman of the United States House Committee on Expenditures on Public Buildings during that session.

-He also served as a flour inspector in Pittsburgh and was again appointed postmaster of Mercer in 1867 and served until 1869.
+He also served as a flour inspector in Pittsburgh during the early 1850s, and was again appointed postmaster of Mercer in 1867 and served until 1869.

+Death and interment

-Garvin died on February 20, 1883, and was buried in Mercer Citizens’ Cemetery.
+Garvin died on February 20, 1883, and was buried in the Mercer Citizens’ Cemetery.